jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 [list of open issues](https://code.google.com/p/dealii/issues/list), where they are generally marked as "Enhancements".

-If you consider providing some code for inclusing into the library, these are the simple rules of gaining reputation in the Open Source community:
+If you consider providing some code for inclusion with the library, these are the simple rules of gaining reputation in the Open Source community:
  - your reputation grows with the number and complexity of your contributions;